131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 -> har element ko node bolenge like ( h1 , p and etc)
 -> <h1> mohit </h1> = mohit is textnode

+# onclick  events -> it passed in the opening tag with attribute and function

 # 3 types se target kr skate element node ko  in js mai

 1.id